 Thank you for your support and understanding as we work to promote healthier lifestyles throughout our communities.

-A. Yes.
-The use of any tobacco products is prohibited.
+Yes.
+The use of any tobacco product is prohibited.